The No. 2 Most Common Pet Poison — Is It in Your Home?

 If adequate instructions are given and client compliance is good, the product used in this clinical trial poses minimal acute health risk to patients.
 Despite this, there are no studies reporting the health risks of chronic, low dose administration of xylitol in dogs.”5

-Despite these study results, I don’t recommend taking any chances with xylitol and your dog and advise keeping any and all products that contain it out of your pet’s reach.
+Despite these study results, it’s best not to take any chances with xylitol and your dog and to keep any and all products that contain it out of your pet’s reach.

 Understanding Xylitol on Ingredient Lists